The Ellerbe Marathon and Half Marathon

 The Ellerbe Springs Inn is a nice bed and breakfast operated by Mark and Donna

 Buckeridge.
 Seven rooms are available.
-Primitive camping is also available
+Camping is also available Information can

 Mark and Donna Buckeridge of the Ellerbe Springs Inn will be serving a hot